 - Meanwhile, in a large bowl, beat eggs with an electric hand mixer on high speed.

 - Add whipped cream cheese, beat until smooth.

 - On low speed, slowly beat in ricotta cheese, half and half, and lemon juice and zest.

 - Beat until very creamy and well combined.
 Slowly pour cheese mixture into crust.

 - Place the cheesecake pan on top of a baking sheet, and place on the center rack of oven.

 - Bake at 350 degrees F (176.7 C) for 1 hour.

 - Carefully remove from oven and place on counter or rack to cool for 1 hour.
 The cheesecake will appear high like a souffle, but will shrink down as it cools.
 Allow to cool for at least one hour.
 Then cover and refrigerate.
-Refrigerate for a few hours or overnight is best.
+Refrigerate for a few hours before serving, or overnight is best.

 - Serves 7 to 9

 - Stir in 1/2 cup of finely chopped almonds into the batter before baking.
 This will give a grainy texture to the cheesecake, similar to the Italian ricotta cheesecake.